Welcome to our tribal family. Meet some of our members and residents. Welcome!

 I guess my main reason for discussing this is because this website is fundamentally about inviting people to the personal sphere of GaiaYoga Gardens, not the intimate sphere of Ano, Melekai and our children.
 Yes, I would deeply enjoy finding people who want to join our intimate sphere, and I want to be transparent about who I am and what I want in all my spheres of relationship.
 But I want to absolutely ensure that there is distinction and clarity around this, so there is safety and room for people who resonate with our overall vision to come here and make a home regardless of how close they want to be with me.

-That’s enough for now about me:-)
+That’s enough about me for now:-)

 MELEKAI HANAMANA: I am a healer on a healing journey.
 I first came to GaiaYoga Gardens in 2008 not knowing what to expect or how it would impact me.
 Towards the end of my first few weeks here, during a plant spirit medicine journey, I experienced the deeper loving energy of the island of Hawaii and also Ano’s vision.
 After that trip I became dedicated to the vision of GaiaYoga.
 At the time, I had just graduated from UCSF’s nurse-midwife Master’s program, and was set on a course to become a Nurse-Midwife.
 During the time between visiting GYG in 2008 and moving here in 2009, I was living in California.
 I had secured a job as a Nurse-Midwife in Northern California and had started a new life there with my partner at the time.
 Also during this time, I was having many dreams, visions and sightings of things having to do with my stay here on the Big Island and things pertaining to Hawaii in general.
 I was struck by how much the energy of Hawaii was staying with me.
 I felt a deep longing to be living the life I imagined I could have in Hawaii.
-I struggled during these months to set the right course while entering the professional medical world of hospital-based midwifery and also being haunted by visions of Hawaii.
+I struggled during these months to set the right course while entering the professional medical world of hospital-based midwifery and being haunted by visions of Hawaii.
 I had difficulty adjusting to a hospital career.
 Then one day, I had a waking vision of Ano with what appeared to be my two children.
 I called Ano and fairly quickly, we decided I’d move to GYG.

 I had explored life in quite a few forms up to this point.
 I studied herbalism, organic gardening, community living, health food and was a yoga teacher after living at Mount Madonna Center for a number of years.
 I’ve explored meditation, shamanistic techniques, vision quests, non-violent communication, twelve-step programs, nursing and finally midwifery.
 I have always had a desire to live in the country, build my own houses, grow my own food, birth children naturally, live in community and live an organic lifestyle.
 When I came to GYG, it seemed to be a complete fit.
 I felt this was a place for me to live the way I wanted to live and to embrace all the modalities of healing I had studied.
 I could share them while deepening into my own healing.
 Little did I know that Pele would give me all these gifts.
 The cost would be to utterly surrender to my healing process, and to fully engage community and parenting at the deepest level of my heart and soul.